swc-project/website/docs/spack-basic.md

 sidebar_label: Configuring spack
 ---

+# Changes of name

+The bundler of swc was called `spack`, but it will be changed to `swcpack`.
+[There's a project called spack](https://github.com/swc-project/swc/issues/1113), and it's much older than the bundler, so I think it's right to rename new tool.

+The support for `spack.config.js` will be dropped in v2.
+It will be `swcpack.config.js` instead, although the new config file is not supported yet.

 ## Config file

 spack can be configured with `spack.config.js`.
 Config file for the spack is almost simillar to webpack.
 In future, I'll add a webpack-compatible plugin system.